 Over 70% of secondary school leaders say that their schools have had to cut teachers over the last year, with a similar proportion saying the same about teaching assistants or support staff.
 Staff cuts are lower, but also on the rise in primary schools with 60% cutting teaching assistants and 24% classroom teachers.

 Today’s summit in New York will include remarks by Andreas Schleicher, Director of Education and Skills at the OECD and Justine Greening MP, former Education Secretary and Roberto Rodriguez, President and CEO of Teach Plus and a former education adviser to President Obama.

-Sir Peter Lampl, Founder of the Sutton Trust and Chairman of the Education Endowment Foundation (EEF), said today:
+Sir Peter Lampl, fgounder and chairman of the Sutton Trust and chairman of the Education Endowment Foundation (EEF), said today:

 “Today’s polling shows that many academy leaders are sceptical about the benefits of their autonomy.
 The focus should not be on school structures but on improving the quality of teaching in schools.
 The evidence from work by the Sutton Trust and by the Education Endowment Foundation shows overwhelming that improving quality of teaching is the key to boosting standards for all pupils and disadvantaged pupils in particular.